Reward Machines for Deep RL in Noisy and Uncertain Environments: Conclusion

 \section{Conclusion}

-This work proposes a framework for Reinforcement Learning with Reward Machines where the interpretation or perception of the domain-specific vocabulary is uncertain.
-To tackle this problem, we propose a suite of approaches that allow the agent to leverage the structure of the task and exploit prior knowledge through the use of \emph{abstraction models}.
-Through theory and experiments we find that exploiting task structure can significantly accelerate RL, but naive modelling assumptions can lead to dangerous outcomes.
-We demonstrate how to train an abstraction model that is aware of temporally correlated predictions to mitigate this issue while scaling to environments with partial observability or infinite state spaces.
-On the topic of societal impact, our work aims to ameliorate the impact of noisy interpretations of symbols, which can lead to dangerous outcomes.
+This work introduces a framework for Reinforcement Learning with Reward Machines where the interpretation or perception of the domain-specific vocabulary is uncertain.
+We propose a suite of algorithms that allow an RL agent to leverage the structure of the task, as exposed by the Reward Machine, while exploiting prior knowledge through the use of \emph{abstraction models}---preexisting models that noisily ground high-level features into the environment.
+Through theory and experiments, we show the pitfalls of naively aggregating outputs from a noisy abstraction model, while simultaneously demonstrating how abstraction models that are aware of temporally correlated predictions can mitigate this issue.
+Ultimately, our techniques successfully leverage task structure to improve sample efficiency while scaling to environments with large state spaces and partial observability.

+On the topic of societal impact, our work aims to ameliorate the impact of uncertain interpretations of symbols, which can lead to dangerous outcomes.
+We note that our proposed methods elucidate the internal decision-making process of RL agents within a formal framework, potentially providing enhanced interpretability.
 A limitation of TDM, our best-performing method, is that it relies on a task-specific abstraction model (to predict the state in the specific RM).
 For some real-world tasks, it might not be possible to get enough training data to learn accurate abstraction models (some RM transitions might very rarely be observed), so deploying TDM could lead to poor outcomes.

-Future work could aim to train a more general-purpose abstraction model that could predict the states in many RMs.
-We also note that our proposed methods elucidate the internal decision-making process of RL agents within a formal framework, potentially providing enhanced interpretability.
-Finally, another direction for future work would be to investigate relaxing the assumption that the RL agent has access to ground truth rewards during training.
+Our experiments show the promise of leveraging pretrained foundation models (e.g., GPT-4o) as general-purpose abstraction models in a Reward Machine framework.
+Two of our proposed methods, Naive and IBU, can employ such models directly in many settings where text or image descriptions of the environment are available.
+A further investigation on the integration of Reward Machines and foundation models is left to future work.
+Another promising direction is to relax the assumption of access to ground-truth rewards---rewards given by the RM under the ground-truth evaluation of propositions---during training.